 - Turn on your flat iron.
 While it heats up, you can section off your hair.

 - The easiest way is to start straightening on the bottom.
 Separate a layer of hair just above your neck and clip the rest of it up so that it’s not in the way.
-Now separate that layer in two parts and bring it in the front so that you see what you’re doing.
+Now separate that layer into two parts and bring it in the front so that you see what you’re doing.

 - Take the first section from the left side and run the flat iron from top to bottom.
 If the strands are not completely straight from the first run, repeat it a few more times.
 Do the same for the right side.